xaby-xd/xaby-simple-twitch-bot/README.md

 <!-- RUN -->
 ## Runnning the bot

-You can now use it and customize it as you need, use the command bellow to run the bot, You can run the bot locally or online using platforms like Heroku.
+You can now use it and customize it as you need, use the command bellow to run the bot, You can run the bot locally or online using platforms like [https://www.heroku.com/](Heroku).

    ```sh
    node /src/index.js